Borg 67FL Review

 In Use – Astrophotography

 The reducer gives very wide and flat APS-C frames – so wide you can start to image whole regions of sky.
 Another advantage of such a short focal length is that you only need rough polar alignment for exposures up to a minute or two, which will be enough for most purposes if stacking.
-The 40s image of M31 below was taken by just rough-aligning the Teegul mount and one minute plus showed no tracking errors.
+The images of M31 and M42 below were taken by just rough-aligning the Teegul mount and one minute plus showed no tracking errors.
 Coverage is excellent on APS-C.

 With such a wide, fast field, things appear in single raw frames that I’ve never seen before – such as the North American Nebula.
 The field is commendably flat too, with stars developing no more than a trace of coma/astigmatism in the corners.
 There is some violet bloating on bright O-A stars, but it’s no too bad at all.
 Sadly, I never got a chance to try the 0.72 reducer on the night sky.